 Law firms and legal departments keep carrying their banners of heavy document consumers.
 To follow a paperless business approach, legal professionals invest actively in content and document management solutions.
 According to Statista, by 2019 legal departments will substantially increase their spending in various document-centric domains.
 They will invest at least $349 million in contract management (+185% comparing to 2015), $183 million in document management (+44%) and $279 million in matter management (+43%).
 They will also spend 50% more on collaboration tools and 94% more on legal project management solutions.

 If we look attentively at the listed expense items, we can say that SharePoint will be among considered solutions as it handles document management, project management and collaboration equally well.
+For an example of SharePoint DMS, you can check our interactive demo.

-In this article, we will help you understand how to build a successful SharePoint document management solution for legal professionals.
+In this article, we will help you understand how to build a successful SharePoint-based document management solution for legal professionals.
 We will analyze critical features your solution should include and reveal possible pitfalls you will have to address to ensure the system’s positive adoption.

 Choosing an appropriate architecture for a legal DMS